gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

     helper_image = "my.registry.local/gitlab/gitlab-runner-helper:tag"
 ```

-The version of the helper image should be considered as strictly coupled with the version of GitLab Runner.
+The version of the helper image should be considered to be strictly coupled with the version of GitLab Runner.
-As it was described above, one of the main reasons of providing such images is that GitLab Runner is using the
+One of the main reasons for providing these images is that GitLab Runner is using the
-`gitlab-runner-helper` binary, and this binary is compiled from part of GitLab Runner sources which is using an internal
+`gitlab-runner-helper` binary.
+This binary is compiled from part of the GitLab Runner source.
+This binary uses an internal
 API that is expected to be the same in both binaries.

 By default, GitLab Runner references a `gitlab/gitlab-runner-helper:XYZ` image, where `XYZ` is based
 on the GitLab Runner architecture and Git revision.
-Starting with **GitLab Runner 11.3** it's possible to define the version
+In GitLab Runner 11.3 and later, you can define the
-of used image automatically, by using one of the
+image version by using one of the
 [version variables](https://gitlab.com/gitlab-org/gitlab-runner/blob/11-3-stable/common/version.go#L48-50):

 ```toml